holguinj/with-timing/README.md

 ## flags

-There are currently only two supported flags, both of which are optional:
+There are currently three supported flags, all of which are optional:

 * **--file | -f**: the file where timing data is saved/retrieved.
 By default, it uses `~/.config/with-timing.json`.
 * **--key | -k**: the JSON key under which to save/retrieve data for this run.
 Defaults to the full command string.
+* **--allow-any-exitcode | -a**: record the timing for this run even if the command exits abnormally.

 ## example uses